Services

 1. Plan

 To start your digitisation project, contact DCWA to discuss and book in your digitisation project.
-This planning process will include discussions on the digital file outcomes (i.e., derivatives, access copies), method of transfer and rough project timelines.
+This planning process will include discussions on the digital file deliverables, method of transfer and rough project timelines.
 If you are unsure what your project needs, our knowledgeable staff are happy to help inform digitisation parameters.

 2. Prepare

 The client will select and prepare collections items for digitisation.
 It is also recommended for the transfer of large data created by DCWA, to plan ahead and organise long term storage of digital files.
 Planning will also include completion of DCWA documents that outline the scope of the work, provide spreadsheets of items being received by the centre and provide cultural protocols if applicable.
-If objects require professional conservation it is highly recommended to complete this prior to digitisation.
+If objects require professional conservation we will refer you to qualified conservators for consultation.

 3. Deliver to DCWA